sharmakartik155/CS372Project/README.md

 6. Download the file "db.sql" from the github repository, and move it to your home directory.

 7. Open your MySQL management command-line from your home directory.
-Import the create table commands by typing `source db.sql`.
+Import the create table commands by typing `source db.sql;`.

 8. Open the file "~/public_html/snippets/open_db.php".
 Change the username and password to your own database's credentials.